 Definition of Explication

-Nathaniel Hawthorne opens his novel, The Scarlet Letter, with a paragraph by depicting a crowd assembled in front of a prison door, waiting for Hester Prynne to show up and her scarlet letter “A.” Author describes the crowd as a “throng”, suggesting a mob-like and densely packed group.
-The mood is not pleasant, but somber اس displayed by their “sad-colored” garments, hoods and gray hats.
+Nathaniel Hawthorne opens his novel, The Scarlet Letter, with a paragraph that depicts a crowd assembled in front of a prison door.
+The people are waiting for Hester Prynne to show up with her scarlet letter “A.” The author describes the crowd as a “throng,” suggesting a mob-like and densely packed group.
+The mood is not pleasant, but somber – displayed by their “sad-colored” garments, hoods, and gray hats.

 In the first and the second lines, the speaker describes how he comes across a dead deer at night while driving.
 In the third and fourth lines, the speaker describes setting by telling about the narrow road along with a running river nearby.
 He suggests how to get rid of its dead body from narrow road by pushing it into the canyon.
 The poet introduces the metaphor of the journey by comparing the road with life and journey.
 We also get a lot about the speaker who is not going for the first time on the dark country road.

-The tone of this story is both chaotic and melancholic presenting theme of duality.
-In fact, Dickens has used paradox to establish the plot and theme of this novel.
-The rich were enjoying abundance, the poor, on the other hand, were suffering due to deprivation.
-In England, there was a lack of security and in France, the clergymen practiced inhuman activities against masses.
-In other words, this passage emphasizes the issue of juxtaposition of these two countries and sets up the basis of upcoming events followed in the novel.
+The tone of this story is both chaotic and melancholic, presenting a theme of duality.
+In fact, Dickens has used paradoxes to establish the plot and theme of this novel.
+The rich were enjoying lives of abundance, while, on the other hand, the poor were suffering from deprivation.
+In England, there was a lack of security, and in France, the clergymen practiced inhuman activities against the masses.
+In other words, this passage emphasizes the issue of juxtaposition of these two countries, and sets up the basis for upcoming events in the novel.

 The tone in this stanza shifts from regretful to optimistic.
 The two roads symbolically represent individual choices.
-The mood is also not depressed and unhappy, but the poet sighs because he knows what the complexities our life may have for him.
-Whether he has chosen a right or a wrong path, it has an irresistible impact on his life.
+The mood is neither depressed nor unhappy, but the poet sighs because he knows what the complexities our life may have for him.
+Whether he has chosen a right or a wrong path, it has a compelling impact on his life.
 The phrase “less traveled” suggests the theme of individualism.